Englabörn

-Englabörn is the first full length studio album by Icelandic musician Jóhann Jóhannsson, released by Touch Music in 2002.
+Englabörn is the first full-length studio album by Icelandic musician Jóhann Jóhannsson, released by Touch Music in 2002.
 Music included on Englabörn was composed for a play by Hávar Sigurjónsson and was played by string quartet, percussionists and Jóhansson himself on several instruments.
 The album consists of mostly short pieces combining classical, ambient and electronic influences.

 Critical reception

-The album received critical acclaim, gaining 8.9 rating from Pitchfork Media on initial review.
+The album received an 8.9 rating from Pitchfork Media on initial review.